Sivaparam/generate_readme/README.md

-# Professsion README generator
+# Professional readme generator

   ![badge](https://shields.io/category/license-NPM-brightgreen)

     ## Description

-   This project helps to quickly and easily generate README file by using a command-line application using node js.
-This allows uthe project creator to devote more time working on the project than documentation.
+   help to quickly and easily generate readme file by using commmand line appplication using node js

      ## Table of contents